pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 - PyArrow becomes a runtime dependency starting with pandas 2.1
 - The minimum version of PyArrow supported starting with pandas 2.1 is version 7 of PyArrow.
+- The minimum version of PyArrow will be bumped only during a major release of pandas.
-- The minimum version of PyArrow will be bumped every major pandas release to the highest PyArrow version that has been released for at least 2 years, and the minimum PyArrow version will be maintained for every minor version in the major version series.
+- When the minimum version of PyArrow is bumped, PyArrow will be bumped to the highest version that has been released for at least 2 years.

 ## Background

 PyArrow is an optional dependency of pandas that provides a wide range of supplemental features to pandas:

 - Since pandas 0.21.0, PyArrow provided I/O reading functionality for Parquet
 - Since pandas 1.2.0, pandas integrated PyArrow into the `ExtensionArray` interface to provide an optional string data type backed by PyArrow
 - Since pandas 1.4.0, PyArrow provided I/0 reading functionality for CSV
 - Since pandas 1.5.0, pandas provided an `ArrowExtensionArray` and `ArrowDtype` to support all PyArrow data types within the `ExtensionArray` interface
 - Since pandas 2.0.0, all I/O readers have the option to return PyArrow-backed data types, and many methods now utilize PyArrow compute functions to accelerate PyArrow-backed data in pandas, notibly string and datetime types.

 As of pandas 2.0, one can feasibly utilize PyArrow as an alternative data representation to NumPy with advantages such as: